-the language acquisition programs, as defined in EC Section 306, provided to students and professional development activities specific to English learners.
+Language acquisition programs, as defined in EC Section 306, provided to students, and

-Actions for Foster Youth: School districts, COEs, and charter schools that have a numerically significant Foster Youth student subgroup are encouraged to include specific actions in the LCAP designed to meet needs specific to Foster Youth students.

-Goal Analysis:

-Enter the LCAP Year.

-Using actual annual measurable outcome data, including data from the Dashboard, analyze whether the planned actions were effective in achieving the goal.
-Respond to the prompts as instructed.

-Describe the overall implementation of the actions to achieve the articulated goal.

-Include a discussion of relevant challenges and successes experienced with the implementation process.

-This must include any instance where the LEA did not implement a planned action or implemented a planned action in a manner that differs substantively from how it was described in the adopted LCAP.

-Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures and between the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services, as applicable.
-Minor variances in expenditures or percentages do not need to be addressed, and a dollar-for-dollar accounting is not required.

-Describe the of the specific actions to achieve the articulated goal as measured by the LEA.

-In some cases, not all actions in a goal will be intended to improve performance on all of the metrics associated with the goal.

-When responding to this prompt, LEAs may assess the effectiveness of a single action or group of actions within the goal in the context of performance on a single metric or group of specific metrics within the goal that are applicable to the action(s).
-Grouping actions with metrics will allow for more robust analysis of whether the strategy the LEA is using to impact a specified set of metrics is working and increase transparency for educational partners.
-LEAs are encouraged to use such an approach when goals include multiple actions and metrics that are not closely associated.

-Describe any changes made to this goal, expected outcomes, metrics, or actions to achieve this goal as a result of this analysis and analysis of the data provided in the Dashboard or other local data, as applicable.
+Professional development for teachers.

+If an LEA has both 30 or more English learners and 15 or more long-term English learners, the LEA must include actions for both English learners and long-term English learners.

+LEAs eligible for technical assistance pursuant to EC sections 47607.3, 52071, 52071.5, 52072, or 52072.5, commonly referred to as Differentiated Assistance, must include specific actions within the LCAP to implement the work underway as part of technical assistance.

+LEAs that have Red Dashboard indicators for (1) a school within the LEA, (2) a student group within the LEA, and/or (3) a student group within any school within the LEA must include one or more specific actions within the LCAP:

+The specific action(s) must be directed towards the identified student group(s) and/or school(s) and must address the identified state indicator(s) for which the student group or school received the lowest performance level on the 2023 Dashboard.
+Each student group and/or school that receives the lowest performance level on the 2023 Dashboard must be addressed by one or more actions.

+These required actions will be effective for the three-year LCAP cycle.

 Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students

 Purpose

-A well-written Increased or Improved Services section provides educational partners with a comprehensive description, within a single dedicated section, of how an LEA plans to increase or improve services for its unduplicated students in grades TK–12 as compared to all students in grades TK–12, as applicable, and how LEA-wide or schoolwide actions identified for this purpose meet regulatory requirements.
+A well-written Increased or Improved Services section provides educational partners with a comprehensive description, within a single dedicated section, of how an LEA plans to increase or improve services for its unduplicated students as defined in Education Code Section 42238.02 in grades TK–12 as compared to all students in grades TK–12, as applicable, and how LEA-wide or schoolwide actions identified for this purpose meet regulatory requirements.
 Descriptions provided should include sufficient detail yet be sufficiently succinct to promote a broader understanding of educational partners to facilitate their ability to provide input.
 An LEA’s description in this section must align with the actions included in the Goals and Actions section as contributing.

+Please Note: For the purpose of meeting the Increased or Improved Services requirement and consistent with EC Section 42238.02, long term English learners are included in the English learner student group.

 Requirements and Instructions

-Projected LCFF Supplemental and/or Concentration Grants: Specify the amount of LCFF supplemental and concentration grant funds the LEA estimates it will receive in the coming year based on the number and concentration of low income, foster youth, and English learner students.
+Total Projected LCFF Supplemental and/or Concentration Grants: Specify the amount of LCFF supplemental and concentration grant funds the LEA estimates it will receive in the coming year based on the number and concentration of low income, foster youth, and English learner students.
+This amount includes the Additional 15 percent LCFF Concentration Grant.

-Projected Additional LCFF Concentration Grant (15 percent): Specify the amount of additional LCFF concentration grant add-on funding, as described in EC Section 42238.02, that the LEA estimates it will receive in the coming year.
+Projected Additional 15 percent LCFF Concentration Grant : Specify the amount of additional LCFF concentration grant add-on funding, as described in EC Section 42238.02, that the LEA estimates it will receive in the coming year.